ZBHorizon/Bluetooth_Playback/README.md

 - Lists available Bluetooth devices for connection
 - Streams audio from the connected Bluetooth device

-## Installation

-1. Clone the repository to your local machine.
-2. Open the solution file in Visual Studio.
-3. Build the solution.

 ## Usage

 1. Run the executable.